 The Friday daily planner is a place to see meetings, tasks, routines, and goals in one place.
 It's like the daily spread in bullet journaling.

 Friday integrates with popular tools like Google Calendar, Outlook, Todoist, Asana, Microsoft To Do, Trello and several others.
 Instead of writing down your schedule and tasks each day, Friday imports your work so you don't have to.
+You can see how this works below!

 Within the Planner, you can set focus time to block any distracting websites while you work.
 Getting distracted online is a big reason why many prefer paper bullet journals, but Friday helps minimize that.